By Charlotte Williams

 The Eternal Appeal Of Storytelling

-It will probably come as no surprise to you that storytelling has been selected as a 2020 Cannes Lions content theme.
-It has always been the bedrock of our industry (and, indeed, the Festival) and will continue to be so for as long as the world spins.
+It will probably come as no surprise to you that storytelling at scale has been identified as a priority amongst the creative community.
+Even in our current humanitarian crisis, we have seen how ingenius and affirmative stories can make a huge difference to people’s lives.
+The age-old craft of storytelling has always been the bedrock of our industry (and, indeed, the Festival) and will continue to be so for as long as the world spins.

-There is evidence to suggest that storytelling is currently having a creative renaissance.
-Is it time, perhaps, to declare that annoying and interruptive ads have had their day – and remind the world that the best work we see at Cannes Lions is always emotive, persuasive and memorable?
+There is even evidence to suggest that it is having a creative renaissance.
+Is it now the time to declare again that annoying and interruptive ads have had their day – and remind ourselves that the best work we see at Cannes Lions is always emotive, persuasive and memorable?

-The platforms and channels may be ever-evolving, but the creative magic behind great storytelling will never change.
-You only have to look at the Warc Creative 100 rankings to see just how effective a creative storytelling strategy can be.
+The platforms and channels may be ever-expanding but the creative magic behind great storytelling will never change.
+You only have to look at the Warc Creative 100 rankings to see just how effective a creative strategy storytelling is.

 In a time where the smartphone reigns and attention spans have decreased to a mere 8.25 seconds, brands must be particularly creative to engage and entertain people when often the natural inclination is to look away.